Soft-tissue sarcoma: Epidemiology

-Soft-tissue sarcomas are relatively uncommon cancers.
+Soft-tissue sarcomas are very uncommon cancers.
 They account for less than 1% of all new cancer cases each year.
-This may be because cells in soft tissue, in contrast to tissues that more commonly give rise to malignancies, are not continuously dividing cells.

-In 2006, about 9,500 new cases were diagnosed in the United States.
+In 2023, about 14,300 new cases were diagnosed in the United States.
 Soft-tissue sarcomas are more commonly found in older patients (>50 years old), although in children and adolescents under age 20, certain histologies are common (rhabdomyosarcoma, synovial sarcoma).

 Around 3,300 people were diagnosed with soft-tissue sarcoma in the UK in 2011.